brian14708/wh-briefings/statements-releases/2021-06/2021-06-02-statement-from-president-joseph-r-biden-jr-on-the-election-of-isaac-herzog-as-the-11th-president-of-the-state-of-israel.md

 modified_time: 2021-06-02 21:13:51-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/02/statement-from-president-joseph-r-biden-jr-on-the-election-of-isaac-herzog-as-the-11th-president-of-the-state-of-israel/
 published_time: 2021-06-02 21:13:50-04:00
-title: Statement from President Joseph R. Biden, Jr. on the Election of Isaac Herzog as the 11th President of the State of Israel
+title: "Statement from President Joseph R. Biden, Jr. on the Election of Isaac Herzog\
+  \ as the 11th President of the State of\_Israel"
 ---

 On behalf of the people of the United States, I extend my warm